leonardopsantana/OnePercentBetter/README.md

 whatever happens in between - consuming from data requests, and mapping that into a relevant result for ViewModel to handle.

+### When to use Use Cases

+In general, adding a use case adds an extra layer of complexity to screen that may not always be warranted.
+I prefer to have a ViewModel directly on the Repository, If a piece of logic does more than just invoke from our data source (such as data manipulation or input validation), or needs to combine data from multiple data sources, moving this logic into a use case can help with organization and testing.

+### Use Case Interfaces

+In some implementations, we often see use cases backed by an interface, like so:

+`interface MarkTaskAsComplete {}
+class MarkTaskAsCompleteUseCaseImpl : MarkTaskAsComplete {}`

+While this approach can be beneficial for testing, in general just adds even more complexity.
+Use cases should be as their own individual class so that in our tests we can test the full integration between view models and their use cases.
+Interfaces only should be added for truly complex use cases that we may have difficulty writing full integrations tests for.

 ## ViewModel

 This layer is responsible for connecting the view with any relevant use cases.
 The ViewModel